YongchaoTIAN/Test/README.md

 # DiNoDB

+DiNoDB is an interactive-speed query engine for ad-hoc queries on data stored in HDFS.
 DiNoDB has three components: DiNoDB node, DiNoDB client and MetaConnector.

 ## Install and Configuration